SidOfc/mkdx/README.md

 All the settings used in mkdx are defined in a `g:mkdx#settings` hash.
 If you still have other `g:mkdx#` variables in your _.vimrc_, they should be replaced with an entry in `g:mkdx#settings` instead.
 Going forward, no new `g:mkdx#` variables will be added, **only** `g:mkdx#settings` will be extended.
-For the first major release of mkdx, I'm planning to remove all `g:mkdx#` variables, except `g:mkdx#settings`.
 To see a mapping of new settings from old variables, see [this README](https://github.com/SidOfc/mkdx/blob/1a80ab700e6a02459879a8fd1e9e26ceca4f52c4/README.md#gmkdxsettings).

 ~~~viml
 let g:mkdx#settings = {